Richmond child murder: The case

 Mrs Ann French, of 25 Raleigh Road, saw Amy on the night of 12 February, who was looking for a furnished room.
 She stayed there 10 days.
 On 20 February at about 8:40pm Mrs French "heard the baby crying being hushed by the mother as she left the house."
 Amy returned about 10:15pm without the baby saying that it was with a Mrs Whitrod.
 Then on the Friday Amy left and never returned.

 Mrs Mary Priest, of Garden Road, Mortlake, who had known Amy for about 2½ years, met Amy on 25 January when Amy was looking for furnished rooms and said that she would go home to her mother's.
 Then on 22 February in the morning Amy returned with the baby clothes, saying that the baby was with Mrs Whitrod at 101 Princes Road, and gave the clothes to Mary for her child.
 On 23 February she said that "she was going to meet the father of the child and take some money to Mrs Whitrod."

 Amy was then arrested about 11:15pm on 24 February at 23, Springfield Terrace, Sandycombe Road, Richmond.
-At first she tried to deny it was her child but then asked "How did you find it out.
-I wish I had went some miles away."
+At first she tried to deny it was her child but then asked "How did you find it out?
+I wish I had went [sic] some miles away."

 When Amy was charged on 25 February she denied murdering her child saying "it died of starvation.
 My milk went away through worry.
 I had no money and no work."

 Inquest

 The inquest before the coroner, Braxton Hicks, took place on 1 March at the Vestry Hall, Richmond.
 The jury, who returned a verdict of "Wilful Murder", agreed to subscribe towards her defense and added to their verdict that "Should the woman be convicted the Coroner's jury wish to recommend her the merciful consideration of the Court."

+Frances Maud Gregory was buried in Richmond Old Burial Ground on 4 March 1895.

 Trial

-The trial took place at the Old Bailey and on 27 March Amy was convicted of "Wilful Murder" and sentenced to death.
+The trial took place at the Old Bailey and on 27 March Amy was convicted of "wilful murder" and sentenced to death.

-In England a death sentence could be commuted or permanently postponed if the prisoner was pregnant.
+In England a death sentence could be commuted or permanently postponed if the prisoner were pregnant.